sunnybeta/one4all/blind75/README.md

 Link: [Two Sum](https://leetcode.com/problems/two-sum/)

-*Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.*
+*Given an array of integers `nums` and an integer `target`, return indices of the two numbers such that they add up to target.*

 *You may assume that each input would have exactly one solution, and you may not use the same element twice.*